 “Miriam and Aaron spoke against Moses regarding the dark-skinned woman he had married.”
 (Num.
 12:1)

-“The Shechinah spoke with all of Israel only on one occasion and at a predetermined hour.
-Nevertheless, the Torah cautioned [the Israelites at Sinai], “Do not go near a woman.”
-Certainly I, with whom the Shechinah speaks at all times and with no set hour, must do the same.”
+“The Shechinah spoke with all of Israel only on one occasion, and at a predetermined hour.
+Nevertheless, the Torah cautioned [the Israelites at Sinai], “Do not go near a woman” Certainly I, with whom the Shechinah speaks at all times and with no set hour, must do the same.”
 (Shabbat 87a)

-In order to attain this higher perspective, a prophet must free himself from his own narrow viewpoint.
+In order to acquire this higher perspective, a prophet must free himself from his own narrow viewpoint.
 The pristine dawn of lofty da’at (knowledge) must be guarded from those influences that induce the prophet to withdraw to the private circle of his own family.

-Moses, the faithful shepherd, could not be confined to the limited framework of private life — not even momentarily.
+Moses, the faithful shepherd, could not be confined to the limited framework of private life, not even momentarily.
 His entire world was God’s universe, where everything is holy.

-It was Moses who recognized the need to separate himself from matters pertaining to his private existence.
-From the Divine perspective, all is holy, and thus such measures are unnecessary.
+It was Moses who recognized the need to separate himself from matters pertaining to his private life.
+From the Divine perspective, all is holy, and such measures are unnecessary.
 For Moses, however, it was essential.
 It allowed him to raise his sights and acquire a more elevated outlook.
 Separating from his family allowed Moses’ soul to constantly commune with the Soul of all worlds.
 It enabled Moses to attain his uniquely pure prophetic vision.